sabre-io/katana/README.md

 # Made at fruux

-This library is being developed by [fruux][4].
+sabre/katana is being developed by [fruux][4].
 Drop us a line for commercial services or enterprise support.

 [0]: http://sabre.io/